Map sampling is a collaborative planning tool visualizing social and environmental narratives, inequities and opportunities.

 Map Sampling overlays and remixes cultural, social, municipal, infrastructural and ecological geo-data into cartographic provocations.

 Map Sampling recontextualizes systems, histories and future projections to be more user-driven, grass roots, holistic and resilient through the dual lenses of community and institutional knowledge.
-Map sampling appropriates the language of institutional planning to narrate what communities live everyday and might propose in a future.
+Map sampling appropriates the language of institutional planning to contextualize what communities live everyday and amplify what communities might wish for the future.

-Map sampling is currently being utilized in collaboration with GrowHouse to visualize strategic opportunities and design spaces for community resiliency and networking in Central Brooklyn, from both cultural and environmental perspectives, appropriating existing underutilized urban infrastructures and open spaces.
+Map sampling is currently being utilized in collaboration with GrowHouse to visualize and monitor strategic opportunities and design and network spaces for community resiliency in Central Brooklyn, from both cultural and environmental perspectives, appropriating existing underutilized urban infrastructures and open spaces.

 Map Sampling is an ongoing research project and the inaugural project of Ten to One’s nonprofit sister studio, Ten to One For All.
 Research culminating in the GrowHouse collaboration began with studying New York City-wide urban ecological and social development which revealed socio-spatial inequities and opportunities in Central Brooklyn.